Chinmayananda Saraswati: Chinmaya Mission

 At the end of the second jñāna yajña in Madras in 1953, a handful of people expressed the desire to create a forum for the study and discussion of Vedanta.
-Chinmayananda agreed in principle, but he said, "Don't start any organisation in my name.
+Swami Chinmayananda agreed in principle, but he said, "Don't start any organisation in my name.
 I have not come here to be institutionalised.
 I have come here to give the message of our ancient sages, which has benefited me.
 If it has benefited you, pass it on."

 The Madras group insisted that the best way to "pass it on" was through the support of a forum.
-They wrote back pointing out that the word "Chinmaya" did not have to indicate Chinmayananda's name, since, in Sanskrit, the word itself means "pure Knowledge," which they were seeking.
+They wrote back pointing out that the word "Chinmaya" did not have to indicate Swami Chinmayananda's name, since, in Sanskrit, the word itself means "pure Knowledge", which they were seeking.
 He conceded.
 On 8 August 1953, the Chinmaya Mission was formed.

 Before long, hundreds of study groups were set up all over the country for people to get together in small batches to study religion and philosophy in a systematic manner.
 Devi groups were organised for women to take up regular spiritual study and social work.

 In 1956, the 23rd jñāna yajña in Delhi was inaugurated by the President of India, Rajendra Prasad.
-He spoke highly of the work Chinmayananda was doing to restore India's cultural glory.
-In a span of five years, Chinmayananda had instructed over 50,000 of his countrymen through 25 jñāna yajñas across the country.
+He spoke highly of the work Swami Chinmayananda was doing to restore India's cultural glory.
+In a span of five years, Swami Chinmayananda had instructed over 50,000 of his countrymen through 25 jñāna yajñas across the country.

-On 6 March 1965, Chinmayananda set out on his first global teaching tour, covering 39 cities in 18 countries: Thailand, Hong Kong, Japan, Malaysia, United States, Mexico, Spain, United Kingdom, Belgium, the Netherlands, Sweden, Germany, Denmark, France, Switzerland, Italy, Greece and Lebanon.
+On 6 March 1965, Swami Chinmayananda set out on his first global teaching tour, covering 39 cities in 18 countries: Thailand, Hong Kong, Japan, Malaysia, United States, Mexico, Spain, United Kingdom, Belgium, the Netherlands, Sweden, Germany, Denmark, France, Switzerland, Italy, Greece and Lebanon.
 Over the next 28 years, he continued these international discourses, staying only a week or so in each place, delivering a minimum of two lectures a day, and handling numerous meetings, interviews, discussions, and programs.
 He wrote scores of letters a day.